thumulakaru/Unit-3--repo/Readme.md

                 )
             ],
         )
+    # The code has been reduced for demonstration purposes
     self.show_popup("Username error", "Username cannot be empty")
     self.show_popup("Email error", "Email cannot be empty")
     self.show_popup("Password error", "Password cannot be empty")